 A/Professor Amerena frequently performs the role of Australian National Coordinator for global clinical trials in cardiovascular disease, and holds positions on International Steering Committees/Endpoint committees overseeing the conduct of various clinical trials.

-Our unit manager is the National Study Coordinator for Australia and sits on a global study coordinator steering committee.
+Karen Fogarty, CRU manager performs the role of the National Study Coordinator for Australia on a number of studies and also sits on a global expert panel.

 |Monash University||Melbourne Interventional Group Registry|